 During this intensive, Naranjo asserted that he had conceived the concept of the Subtypes but had not yet fully defined all 27 archetypes.

-Errors in the Dissemination of the Enneagram
+Errors in Transmission of the Enneagram

-As a scholar, I have learned that most Enneagram teachers and enthusiasts would want to know that Claudio Naranjo repeatedly stated that he was misquoted in 1971 regarding the concept of integration-disintegration and stress-security.
-He said that the types always move to "both" wing types and “both” lines of connection during integration-disintegration and stress-security.
+As a lifelong scholar, I have learned that most Enneagram teachers and enthusiasts want to know when something was misattributed or misunderstood.
+Claudio Naranjo repeatedly stated and documented that he was misquoted in 1971 by Father Robert Ochs regarding the concepts of “integration and disintegration” and “stress and security.”

-In addition to stating this fact in his Seekers After Truth (SAT) groups, he also documented this fact in his book Enneatypes in Psychotherapy, published in 1994, in his 10-day intensive in Boulder, Colorado in 1996 (which I attended), and in his SAT Intensive in Germany in 2010 which is on video and can be purchased.
+In addition to stating this fact in his Seekers After Truth (SAT) groups, he also documented this fact in his book Enneatypes in Psychotherapy, published in 1994, in his 10-day intensive in Boulder, Colorado, in 1996 (which I attended), and in his SAT Intensive in Germany in 2010 which is on video and can be purchased.

 Naranjo did say that he considered this one evening in his SAT group in 1971 but immediately dismissed the notion because Oscar Ichazo's Enneagram of Personality was based on "Trialectics" rather than dialectics.